luther07/tree_test/README.md

     Write a failing test for this behavior, and then change the implementation of TestNode to make the test pass.

-5. Add a method to TreeNode that returns the path to that node.
+5. Add a method to TreeNode that takes no arguments and returns the path to that node.
 The path should be the names of each node in the chain, separated by '>'.
-For example:
-    "Parent > Child > Grandchild".
+For example: "Parent > Child > Grandchild".

     The test for this method should test at least 3 levels.

-6. Add a method to TreeNode that takes a block and yields the node itself, all of the node's children, and their children to the block one at a time.
+6. Add a method to TreeNode that facilitates performing a depth-first search.
+    This method should take a block and yield the receiver and its decendants to the block one at a time.
 For example, given this tree:

                           A
                          / \